Miners bolster European shares after Chinese data

 By Tricia Wright

-LONDON, June 2 European shares started the month positively on Monday, buoyed by upbeat economic data from China that helped to allay worries about growth rates there.
+LONDON, June 2 European shares started the month positively on Monday, buoyed by upbeat economic data from China that helped to allay concerns about growth rates there.

 The sector might have seen a burst higher on Monday, but these gains could prove short-lived.